 Your plan should be based on Alberta Education's Schedule of Learner Outcomes.
 These outcomes are to be achieved by the end of grade 12.
 Remember S.A.M. when you plan: Keep your plan Simple, Achievable, and Measurable.

-Program Plan Templates:
+Program Plan Samples and Templates:

-If you are looking for suggestions of ways to state various Instructional Methods, click here.
+Suggestions of ways to state various Instructional Methods, click here.

 Plan Approval and Revision: